HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/running-with-docker-on-aws/aws-submission-instructions-covid-19.md

 ### Step 4.
 Model Setup

-To run the via AWS, we first run a setup run locally (in docker on the submission EC2 box).&#x20;
+To run the via AWS, we first run a setup run locally (in docker on the submission EC2 box) ;

 **Setup environment variables.** Modify the code chunk below and submit in the terminal.
 We also clear certain files and model output that get generated in the submission process.
 If these files exist in the repo, they may not get cleared and could cause issues.
 You need to modify the variable values in the _first 4 lines_ below.
 These include the `SCENARIO`, `VALIDATION_DATE`, `COVID_MAX_STACK_SIZE`, and `COMPUTE_QUEUE`.
 If submitting multiple jobs, it is recommended to split jobs between 2 queues: `Compartment-JQ-1588569569` and `Compartment-JQ-1588569574`.